 Every search performed will look in one or more fields for the keyword(s) being searched.
 By default, the search bar will search both the 'title' and 'body' fields of documents.
 This means that results will be returned if the keywords you're looking for are found in either the body of the document or the title (or both).
+This means:

-For example, a search of just the word 'drugs' in the search bar is equivalent to: title:drugs OR body:drugs.
+- A search of the word 'drugs' in the search bar is the same as - title:drugs OR body:drugs.

 Most searches will not require specifying a field name, since title and body are automatically searched.
-However, other metadata fields can be searched in addition to title and body, for example:
+However, other metadata fields can be searched, including specifying only the title or body field, for example: